 A key part of this involves helping busy managers and C-suite leaders quickly understand the meaning and value of the insights being provided.
 With the right data visualizations, key insights revealing cause-and-effect relationships can be woven into narratives that are accessible to non-technical audiences.

-For example, the HR Business Partners (HRBPs) from Alere, a Visier customer, use standard slide presentations featuring data visualizations to provide an organization overview that includes headcount, retention, and first year retention.
+For example, the HR Business Partners (HRBPs) from a healthcare organization used standard slide presentations featuring data visualizations to provide an organization overview that includes headcount, retention, and first-year retention.
 Each business partner can use this to review their areas.
 One Vice President of Sales even asked his HRBP to share the iPad presentation for his own use because he was excited by what he saw.

 Yes, even turnover rates and headcount numbers can be turned into memorable stories, and people experts are in a good position to tell them.